-Requests for the issuance of Sub CA certificates are checked by the Trust Center Root Programm for conformity with existing requirements.
-If necessary, additional required documents (e.g., associated CPS) are requested.
-If all open questions are clarified and the check is successful, the request is forwarded by the Root Programm to the management of the Trust Center, which grants the final approval and thus release for certificate issuance.
+Requests for the issuance of Sub CA certificates are checked by the Trust Center Root Team for conformity with existing requirements.
+If necessary, additionally required information is requested.
+The management of the Trust Center thengrants final approval for issuance.

 4.2.3 Time to process certificate applications